 To monitor the quarterly radiation exposure to the FFTF radiation workers.
 Due to the very low exposures, data is collected and reported quarterly.
+Annually and semi-annually reported exposures are included in the fourth quarter statistics for 1988.

-Plant personnel radiation exposure during the third quarter of 1988 remained low.
-The highest individual exposure was 40 mrem.
-With 201 radiation workers at FFTF, the average exposure was less than 4 mrems per worker per quarter.
-The statistics for the fourth quarter of calendar year 1988 will be available in February.
+Plant personnel radiation exposure during the fourth quarter of 1988 remained low.
+The highest individual exposure was 70 mrem.
+With 285 radiation workers reporting on an annual, semi-annual or quarterly basis at FFTF, the average exposure was less than 4 mrems per worker per quarter.